 Vitamin A biofortified cassava, commonly known as "yellow cassava," is a nutritionally enhanced variety developed to combat widespread vitamin A deficiency in regions where cassava serves as a staple food (Ilona et al, 2017).
 Yellow cassava contains elevated levels of pro-vitamin A carotenoids—natural compounds that the body converts into vitamin A. This enhancement aims to improve the dietary intake of vitamin A in populations vulnerable to micronutrient deficiencies (Harvest Plus, 2024).

 Despite the promising potential of vitamin A biofortified cassava to address micronutrient deficiencies, its adoption among households remains inconsistent (Samuel et al, 2023).
-Preliminary observations suggest that while awareness of the crop is increasing, actual consumption does not always correlate with the perceived benefits (Talsma, 2017, Oteh, 2023).
+Preliminary observations suggest that while awareness of the crop is increasing, actual consumption does not always correlate with the perceived benefits (Talsma, 2017; Oteh et al., 2023).
 Various socioeconomic factors—including income levels, educational background, access to markets, and risk perception—may significantly influence the decision-making processes of these professionals.
 This discrepancy raises critical questions: What are the key socioeconomic drivers that determine the consumption of vitamin A biofortified cassava among agricultural professionals?
 How do these factors interact to either facilitate or impede the consumption of this nutritionally enhanced crop?
 Addressing these questions is essential to bridge the gap between biofortification potential and practical, on-ground benefits, ensuring that innovative agricultural interventions translate into improved public health outcomes.

 The study of socioeconomic drivers behind the consumption of vitamin A biofortified cassava is both timely and crucial.
 First, by identifying the key determinants that influence consumption behaviors, policymakers and agricultural extension services can design targeted interventions that effectively promote the adoption of biofortified crops.
 Furthermore, understanding these socioeconomic dynamics can help in tailoring communication strategies that resonate with agricultural professionals and households in general, thereby enhancing the impact of public health nutrition programs.
 Ultimately, this research aims to bridge the gap between nutritional innovation and practical agricultural practice, fostering a sustainable model that benefits both producers and consumers in the long term.
 It was to this end that the study,

-examined socio-economic characteristics of the respondents; and
+Examined socio-economic characteristics of the respondents

-determined the level of consumption of Vitamin A Bio-fortified Cassava among the respondents.
+Determined the level of consumption of Vitamin A Bio-fortified Cassava among the respondents.

 The study hypothesized that there is no significant relationship between socio-economic characteristics of the respondents and their level of consumption of Vitamin A Bio-fortified Cassava.